FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

     var movement = userInput + 50;
 ```

 We run the program in the debugger and click the Cancel button in the number input.
-After that `inputValue` has the value `null`.
-Then we execute the line with the assignment to `movement`.
-What value does the variable `movement` have then?
-You might think the value `50`.
-But this is not so, the value of `movement` is `null`.
-This shows that it makes a difference if the variable `inputValue` has the value `null` or the value `0`.
+After that inputValue has the value null.
+Then we execute the line with the assignment to variable movement.
+What value does the variable movement have then?
+You might think the value 50.
+But this is not so, the value of movement is null.
+This shows that it makes a difference if the variable inputValue has the value null or the value 0.
 These are two completely different things.
-You cannot calculate with the value `null`.
+You cannot calculate with the value null.

 ### The type `int?` and how to make it an `int` again